General Practice Residency Program for General Dentists

 OSF Saint Francis exciting new General Practice Residency Program for General Dentists (GPR) will be conducted primarily at the OSF Saint Francis Medical Center, the Sister's Community Clinic, the Peoria City/County Health Department, and Heartland Community Health Clinic.
 Additional training may take place at other locations served by the Peoria City/County Health Department.

-The GPR is a 12-month, full-time residency program designed in conformance with the guidelines of the Council on Dental Education and the Commission on Dental Accreditation of the American Dental Association.
-The program supports four residents.
-A certificate is awarded upon satisfactory completion of the program.
+The GPR is a 12-month, full-time residency program designed in conformance with the Council on Dental Accreditation of the American Dental Association.
+The program currently supports four dental residents and awards a certificate upon satisfactory completion of the program.

 About Our Program

 Our program is structured to increase diagnostics, general knowledge and clinical ability in dentistry.